cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 p.map(execute_cmd,commands)
 ```

 Write the code snippet to a python script and execute it with `python <script>.py`.
-This result in the same procedure as the shell command above, but now resticted to 5 jobs running in parallel.
+The resulting outputs will be produced in the same manner as with the shell command above,
+but now resticted to 5 jobs running in parallel.

 In this form, the python script can be used also on `lxplus` login nodes with 10 CPUs with an expected runtime of about 15 minutes.